eurostyle/webdriverio_v8_quickstart/README.md

  - RUN `docker run -it -p 8080:8080 wdio:v8`

 After running tests and generating report in Docker, on your machine open localhost with port 8080 to see the report.
 Reports older than 10 minutes are deleted.
-This `utils/allure.cleanup.ts`
+You can update the behavior by modifying `utils/allure.cleanup.ts`, or `wdio.conf.ts`.